Arunm619/coding/readme.md

 **3.Count All Palindromic Subsequence in a given String** [See Solution](https://gist.github.com/arun-sudharsan/8c7420289c4a03f02d4ce42ed722ec4a)

-4.Find number of times a string occurs as a subsequence in given string
+**4.Find number of times a string occurs as a subsequence in given string** [See Solution](https://gist.github.com/arun-sudharsan/3c2ccd12a15adaf106bd2924dbef0f87)

 5.Count Distinct Subsequences